CloudCannon/documentation/_editing/4_editable_regions.md

 ![Upload Image](/img/editing/3.png)

-If you’ve specified a width and height on an image, CloudCannon ensures that new images are the exact same size by cropping the image.
-The user can drag and move the image to specify how it is cropped.
+CloudCannon ensures that new images are the exact same size by cropping the image.
+The user can drag/move and resize the image to specify how it is cropped in place.

 ![Crop](/img/editing/4.png)